-FO spokesperson Mohammad Faisal, who heads the South Asia and Saarc desk, urged the Indian side to respect the 2003 ceasefire arrangement and investigate the incidents of ceasefire violations.
-He also asked the Indian forces to respect the ceasefire, in letter and spirit and maintain peace on the LoC.
-Mohammad Faisal urged that the Indian side should permit UNMOGIP to play its mandated role as per the UN Security Council resolutions.
+The spokesperson urged the Indian side to respect the 2003 ceasefire arrangement, investigate these and other incidents of ceasefire violations, instruct the Indian forces to respect the ceasefire in letter and spirit and maintain peace on the LoC and the Working Boundary.